akash-network/akt/README.md

 ### Directory

-1. if `--confdir` is set, use that.  do not use global.
+1. if `--confdir` is set, use that.
 1. `$PWD/.akt` (`--global`)
 1. closest `.git` sibling named `.akt`
 1. `~/.akt` (`--global`)